IsaiahSmith2580/nasims/README.md

-# nasims is a clone of the nasims.gov.ng website of the federal republic of Nigeria.
+# Nasims is a clone of the nasims.gov.ng website of the federal republic of Nigeria.
 It is a test of my web development skills.